-Non-Medical and Non-Surgical Options for Hair Loss in Buffalo and Syracuse, NY
+Non-Medical and Non-Surgical Options for Hair Loss in Syracuse, NY

 Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in non-medical and non-surgical options for hair loss for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.